bevyengine/rfcs/rfcs/64-schematics.md

 ## Motivation

-When devolping an editor for bevy, the information visible should not necessarily be in the same format that the runtime operates on.
+When eventually devolping an editor for bevy, the information visible should not necessarily be in the same format that the runtime operates on.
 The runtime representation is often optimized for efficiency and use in logic systems, while the information displayed in the editor should be optimized for easy understanding and stability.
 We propose to address this by adding another default world to the ones described in the [many worlds RFC][many_worlds] that we call the "schematic world".
 The entities and components in this world are the ones shown to users in the editor.

-A big emphasis on the design is also for the schematic representation to be able to be stable against major changes to the runime representation.
+A big emphasis on the design is also for the schematic representation to be able to be stable against major changes to the runtime representation.
-This not only enables us to use the schematic world for a stable scene format inside one project, but it also helps with separating internal implentation changes in both official and unofficial plugins from what users, especially non-technical users.
+This not only enables us to use the schematic world for a stable scene format inside one project, but it also helps with separating internal implentation changes in both official and unofficial plugins from what users, especially non-technical users, see in the editor.

 The main problem that arises from this approach is the synchronisation between the main and schematic worlds, so the RFC focuses on this aspect.
 Similar problems, where data needs to kept synchronized between worlds, might also appear in other areas.